Biography: Paul Seiwald

 A self taught artist, Paul completed over 300 paintings and sculptures throughout his life.
 His style of painting has been compared to Thomas Hart Benton, Salvador Dali and Dr. Seuss.

-His first attempt at painting was a paint-by-number kit but over the years, he carefully observed the techniques of artists he admired most, Klimt, Matisse, and Thomas Hart Benton.
+His first attempt at painting was a paint-by-number kit but over the years, he carefully observed the techniques of artists he admired most: Klimt, Matisse, and Thomas Hart Benton.

-Other notable subjects are portraits of mysterious rural people involved in courtship, progeny and conflict.
-Characters are often portrayed with what appears to be mascara running from their eyes and streaming down their faces - this may represent dirt and sweat streaks but it also might be a deliberate stylistic embellishment.
-Some characters are surrounded by thorny plants or depicted with thorns growing from their fingertips.
-Other characters are portrayed with prosthetic or artificial body parts.
-Many of the elaborate costumes the characters are wearing appear to be based in fantasy and not reality.
+Distinctive features of his subjects include elongated faces and what appears to be mascara running from their eyes or dirt infused sweat-streaks streaming down their faces.
+Some are surrounded by thorny plants or depicted with thorns growing from their fingertips while others are portrayed with prosthetic or artificial body parts.
+Many of the elaborate costumes are based in fantasy and not reality.

-Some of his paintings feature recurring characters that appear in various stages of life - most notable is a striking blond woman and a boyish man with brown hair.
-Seiwald's brother, Dee, and daughter, Karen, say the characters in his paintings are not self-portraits and they do not represent anyone from his real life.
+Seiwald's brother, Dee, and daughter, Karen, say the subjects in his paintings are not self-portraits and do not represent anyone from his real life.

 Basement studio of artist, Paul Seiwald and daughter, Karen